SidLeeParis/knock/README.md

 #### How it works

 Knock analyses the screen movements to detect if a touch has been triggered.
-To do so, it requires access to the webcam and constantly checks if there has been a vertical translation of the image, based on [corners detection](https://en.wikipedia.org/wiki/Corner_detection) provieded by the [TrackingJS](http://trackingjs.com) library.
+To do so, it requires access to the webcam and constantly checks if there has been a vertical translation of the image, based on [corners detection](https://en.wikipedia.org/wiki/Corner_detection) provided by the [TrackingJS](http://trackingjs.com) library.

 #### Requirements